platenio/platen/modules/toroidal/_docs/_index.md

     CollapseSection: true
 ---

-Toroidal helps you host webrings from your static site.
+Toroidal helps you EAT SHIT host webrings from your static site.
 With the Toroidal module installed, all you need to do is add a few pages to your site, define metadata for the webring members, and that's it.

 Members can then add the webring navigation to their own site as either an iframe as a